 From Le Tour Art collection by Art & Hue, Podium 1964 stylish pop art print available in three sizes and 19 colours.

-In 1964, Jacques Anquetil won his final Tour de France, securing his place in the cycling history books as the first to amass five wins.
+In 1964, Jacques Anquetil won his final French Tour, securing his place in the cycling history books as the first to amass five wins.

-The rivalry with Anquetil, and later Merckx, saw Poulidor finish the Tour de France in second place three times, and in third place on five occasions.
+The rivalry with Anquetil, and later Merckx, saw Poulidor finish the Tour in second place three times, and in third place on five occasions.

 In third place on the 1964 podium is the Spanish cyclist Federico Bahamontes, the first to complete a “career triple” in winning the “King of the Mountains” classification in all three Grand Tours.

 To mark 100 years of the yellow jersey, Art & Hue has created a new collection of stylish peloton pop art inspired by Mid-Century cycling, available in three sizes and 18 colours.

 Available in A4, A3, and A2 sizes to fit standard-size picture frames.
 Please note that black frame is not included – for a guide on choosing a frame size take a look here.

 Exclusively by Art & Hue, this print is part of Le Tour collection of stylish pop art prints inspired by Mid-century cycling, featuring Art & Hue’s signature halftone style (halftone is an age-old technique that uses dots to make up the printed image, similar to newspapers or comic books).

 Copyright © Art & Hue® 2019.
 All rights reserved.